-- What is the difference between a birth injury and a birth defect?
+- What is the difference between a birth defect and a birth injury?
 Generally, birth injuries are caused by medical negligence, whereas birth defects are often unavoidable and arise prior to the baby’s birth.
 This means that, more often than not, that a birth injury is a viable medical malpractice case and a birth defect is not.
 However, to be certain, it is best to consult with an experienced medical malpractice attorney first.

 - What kind of situations can give rise to a birth injury lawsuit?
 Most medical malpractice cases involving birth injuries arise when a doctor does not properly assess or respond to complications that occur during a woman’s pregnancy or delivery.
 For example, if the overseeing doctor used forceps during the delivery process and accidentally injured your baby, you would have a viable medical malpractice case for which you could pursue fair and just compensation.

 - What are some common birth injuries?
 Some of the most common birth injuries include fractures, bruising on the face or head, complications involving the umbilical cord, skin irritations, cerebral palsy, and Erb’s palsy, which can lead to lasting pain and suffering.

 - What are some examples of errors that occur in the delivery room?
 Medical errors that could potentially occur in the delivery room include neglect, administering the wrong drugs, improper administration of epidurals, failing to monitor vital signs, inappropriate extraction of the infant, and forced delivery.